kamjin1996/AutoI18n-For-NextJs/README.md

 ## Installation

-Download the latest version from the [Releases](./releases) page, extract it, and double-click `autoi18n-for-nextjs.exe` to start.
+Download the latest version from the [Download](https://autoi18n.dev/download) page, download and software installation and use according to different systems.

 ## Usage